machadovilaca/operator-observability/README.md

 Recording rules allow you to precompute frequently needed or computationally expensive expressions and save their result as a new set of time series.

+Unlike the Prometheus Golang client, this package provides an opinionated way to define recording rules.
+They are considered as first-class metrics and should be defined in a similar fashion as the metrics.
+By using the proposed approach, we improve code modularity and organization, and make versioning and evolution easier.

+Having strict rules for the definition of recording rules ensures enhanced metadata and documentation, improved user experience, and better integration with external tools.

 The file holding the recording rules related to the operator workload might look like this: